David Seaman: Later career

 Seaman began working on his coaching badge with a view to coaching goalkeepers but decided to pause after learning that he would first need a badge in outfield coaching in which he had no interest.
 His on-screen presence made him a popular choice for chat shows and televised appearances during his sporting career, and he can occasionally be spotted on British television.
-Whilst still a player, he acted in a cameo role in a BBC film based around the events of England's successful Euro 96 tournament, starring Rachel Weisz and Neil Morrissey, entitled My Summer with Des.
+Whilst still a player, he acted in a cameo role in a BBC film based around the events of England's successful Euro 1996 tournament, starring Rachel Weisz and Neil Morrissey, entitled My Summer with Des.
 He also became the spokesman for Yorkshire Tea during the early 1990s.
-He briefly replaced Gary Lineker as team captain on the television quiz They Think It's All Over before producers decided to drop him in favour of former Arsenal teammate Ian Wright.
+He briefly replaced Gary Lineker as team captain on the television quiz They Think It's All Over, before producers decided to drop him in favour of former Arsenal teammate Ian Wright.

 In December 2004, following his retirement from professional football, he became one of the celebrities to take part in Strictly Ice Dancing, an ice dance version of Strictly Come Dancing, in which celebrities are paired with professional dancers.
 He joined the show at late notice, replacing Paul Gascoigne.
 With just eight days to prepare for the show, broadcast on BBC One on 26 December, Seaman and his professional partner Zoia Birmingham managed to win the competition.
 The other competitors spent a month in training for the show.

-In late 2005 he had his trademark ponytail cut off on live television for charity, which ended negotiatory talks with such companies as L'Oréal who wanted to sponsor his hair as they had with David Ginola.
+In late 2005, he had his trademark ponytail cut off on live television for charity, which ended negotiatory talks with such companies as L'Oréal, who wanted to sponsor his hair as they had with David Ginola.
 He returned to the ice for another ice-dancing series, Dancing on Ice, broadcast on ITV.
 The series started on 14 January 2006, and Seaman ended in fourth place.
 He has also appeared on All Star Family Fortunes.

 Seaman also hosts a "Safe Hands" charity golf event annually, and has released two football-themed DVDs entitled David Seaman's Goalkeeping Nightmares in 2003 and Jeepers Keepers in 2004.
 Seaman has also played in all six Soccer Aid matches for England.

-In June 2012, Seaman joined Combined Counties League club Wembley as goalkeeping coach for their 2012–13 FA Cup campaign, as part of a television documentary following the club's attempt to play at Wembley Stadium.
+In June 2012, Seaman joined Combined Counties League club Wembley as goalkeeping coach for their 2012–13 FA Cup campaign, as part of a television documentary following the club's attempt to play at Wembley.
 Former international players Graeme Le Saux, Ray Parlour, Martin Keown, Claudio Caniggia and Brian McBride joined the playing squad, with former England manager Terry Venables as technical advisor.

 In 2019 and 2020, Seaman featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.

 In 2021, he began presenting his own podcast series Seaman Says.
-The series followed England throughout UEFA Euro 2020 with a second series starting at the beginning of the new season in August.
+The series followed England throughout UEFA Euro 2020, with a second series starting at the beginning of the new season in August.